Dhracko/bakers_cake/README.md

 * [GitHub](https://github.com/) - to host the repositories for this project and the live website preview.
 * [Balsamiq Wireframe](https://balsamiq.com/) - to create the Wireframes Mockups.
 * [Autoprefixer](https://autoprefixer.github.io/) - to parses your CSS and adds vendor prefixes.
+* [Amazon Web Services](https://aws.amazon.com/) - to storage the static files and the media files.

 ---